jordanrolph/captains-log-api/README.md

 # captains-log-api

-The serverless backend for captainslog.(TODO - add url).
-Built by [Jordan Rolph](https://jordanrolph.com).
+The serverless backend for [captainslog.xyz](https://captainslog.xyz).

 ## About this Project

 `captains-log-api` is a serverless REST API.
 Along with the `captains-log-frontend`, it lets authenticated users keep a personal diary in the cloud.

-This project was created as a personal experiment using NextJS with a serverless backend.
-It was bootstrapped with [Create Serverless Stack](https://docs.serverless-stack.com/packages/create-serverless-stack).

-This project specifies infrastructure as code.
-It leverages the `sst-cli` tool to create all the resources it needs on AWS.
-The endpoints are powered by lambda functions (see `/src/`).
+I started this project as a personal experiment using NextJS with a serverless backend.
+This backend part was bootstrapped with [Create Serverless Stack](https://docs.serverless-stack.com/packages/create-serverless-stack).
+It specifies infrastructure as code, leveraging the `sst-cli` tool to create all the resources it needs on AWS.
+The CRUD endpoints are all powered by lambda functions (see `/src/`).
 Diary entries are stored in a DynamoDB table, and user's uploads are stored in S3.

 ## Make your own version